What is Phonics?

 - Children who are falling behind should be swiftly identified and targeted interventions provided to enable them to keep up.
 The same resources used in lessons are used to deliver group or 1:1 interventions for consistency.

-- Non-words are not introduced until term 3 in preparation for the Y1 Phonics Screening Check.
+- Nonsense words or alien words are not introduced until term 3 in preparation for the Y1 Phonics Screening Check.

 - Current Friezes for each group or class should be displayed and tricky words should be visible for the current level.